datapsych-lab/datapsych_annotation_utility/README.md

 # Text Annotation Utility for the DataPsych Lab

 This repository defines a simple annotation utility that runs as a Jupyter notebook.
-Tool allows for document-level labeling (with plans to add span-level annotation) according to a label schema defined by the user in a configuration file.
+The tool allows for document-level labeling (with plans to add span-level annotation) according to a label schema defined by the user in a configuration file.
 This configuration file, as well as files giving the annotation assignments and documents can be placed in a shared location that annotators can access.
 Annotators can then simply run the Jupyter notebook and begin annotating!

 ## Annotation interface
-The annotation interface (shown below) was designed to be simple an user friendly.
+The annotation interface (shown below) was designed to be simple and user friendly.
 A detailed guide for annotators can be found in annotators_guide.pdf.
 In short, once the Jupyter notebook has been run, the annotation:

 1. Selects their name from the Annotator dropdown
 2. Navigates to a document using either the Document dropdown or the navigation buttons